WaylonMao/stm32-lab/README.md

 learning purposes and is based on the STM32F103ZET6 microcontroller board, which is manufactured by ALIENTEK tech. co., LTD. (Zhengdian atom).

-## Branch: 7-timer-interrupt
+## Branch: 8-timer-pwm

-This project uses Timer to generate interrupt every 1 second.
-The LED on the board will blink every 1 second.
+This project uses Timer to generate PWM signals.
+The PWM signals are used to control the blinking of the LED on the board.

 ## Learning:

 - Timer Initialization
-- Interrupt
+- PWM

 ## Date and Version